 Football as a sport has been around for such a long time that people often have arguments whether it originated in Europe or somewhere else.
-There are plenty of myths surrounding the most popular sport in the world, to the point where people just repeat things which might not be completely true.
+Although sports fans who love horse racing and love playing on apuestas-caballos.com may say that no – football isn’t as popular like horse racing is – the general consensus is that football really is the number one sport in the world.
+There are plenty of myths surrounding football, to the point where people just repeat things which might not be completely true.

 Facts are, however, known to a degree and they can help set the record straight.
 Facts about the sport we all know and love, facts which we didn’t know, or rather, which we thought we knew, these are the interesting ones.
 Here are the most interesting facts about football which you need to know.

 There are plenty of stories which will tell you that football came from Brazil or from Europe, especially England or Spain and Portugal, but the truth is a fair bit more to the east.
 Queue China, and 476 years B.C.
 There have been plenty of versions of football during that time in China, but the most relevant was Tsu-Chu which somewhat loosely translates to kicking the ball between bamboo posts.
 You could use your hands but your legs were the primary tools.

 Modern football, as we know it, started as folk football in England in the 18th and 19th century and spread throughout Europe, first to France and then everywhere else.

 Pele was the Youngest Player to Win a World Cup